 It is suitable for casting both large and small parts weighing from under one ounce up to hundreds of pounds.
 Read on to learn more about the most common materials used for investment casting.

 Another wonderful advantage of investment casting is the ability to work multiple parts simultaneously.
 It can also cast objects with great details, such as holes, bosses, splines, littering, threads, etc. All of these conveniences allow business owners to save a lot of money and energy, and explain why the method is widely used even today.

-Investment casting can be used for producing both small and precision castings and also some large components weighing over a hundred pounds.
-Although the process may be more costly than die casting or sand casting, it is undoubtedly the best solution for high volume applications.
+Precision investment casting can produce small precision castings and also large components weighing over a hundred pounds.
+Although the process may be more costly than die casting or sand casting, it is undoubtedly the best solution for high-volume applications.

-Furthermore, investment casting can create complex patterns that may be challenging with other metal forming methods.
-No matter the complexity of the patter, the casting products have better surface qualities and tight tolerances with less or no surface finishing tasks in most cases.
+Furthermore, it can create complex net shapes that may be challenging with other methods.
+It also provides better surface qualities and tight tolerances with less or no surface finishing tasks in most cases.

-With these benefits, investment casting is widely utilized in power generation, aerospace, medical, military, jewelry, automotive, sports industries to produce high-quality and complex components like blades, or cooling systems and equipment.
+With these benefits, investment casting is widely utilized in power generation, aerospace, medical, military/defense, jewelry, automotive, electronics, agriculture, transportation, construction, energy, and sports industries to produce high-quality and complex components like blades, or cooling systems and equipment.
 The development of 3D printing technology can be utilized to create much larger molds that can be used in the steel investment casting to extend the usage.

-If you want to learn more about casting technology and trends check out our other blog entries.
+If you want to learn more about die and mold casting technology and trends check out our other blog entries.
 Simply enter the keyword that you are interested in and read away

 If you are into in even more detailed manufacturing-related content make sure to check out the IMTS Industry Channel.
 In these factory tours, we introduce new products and trends while visiting manufacturers in their facilities!